Duality

 \[

-\boldsymbol{\lambda}^\top \mathbf{u} + \mu_0 t \;\geq\; \mu_0 p^* \qquad \text{for all } (\mathbf{u}, t) \in \mathcal{A}.
+\boldsymbol{\lambda}^\top \mathbf{u} + \mu_0 t \geq \mu_0 p^* \quad \text{for all } (\mathbf{u}, t) \in \mathcal{A}.

 \]

-Since \(\mathcal{A}\) is unbounded in the positive \(\mathbf{u}\)- and \(t\)-directions (increasing any \(u_i\) or \(t\)
+Since \(\mathcal{A}\) is unbounded in the positive \(\mathbf{u}\)- and \(t\)-directions (increasing any \(u_i\)

-preserves membership), the coefficients must satisfy \(\boldsymbol{\lambda} \geq \mathbf{0}\) and \(\mu_0 \geq 0\); otherwise the
+or \(t\) preserves membership), the coefficients must satisfy \(\boldsymbol{\lambda} \geq \mathbf{0}\) and

-inequality could be driven to \(-\infty\).
+\(\mu_0 \geq 0\).
+Otherwise the inequality could be driven to \(-\infty\).

 The key step is ruling out the degenerate case \(\mu_0 = 0\).
-Suppose \(\mu_0 = 0\); then \(\boldsymbol{\lambda} \neq \mathbf{0}\),
+Suppose \(\mu_0 = 0\).
+Then \(\boldsymbol{\lambda} \neq \mathbf{0}\),

-\(\boldsymbol{\lambda} \geq \mathbf{0}\), and the supporting inequality reduces to \(\boldsymbol{\lambda}^\top \mathbf{u} \geq 0\) for all
+\(\boldsymbol{\lambda} \geq \mathbf{0}\), and the supporting inequality reduces to \(\boldsymbol{\lambda}^\top \mathbf{u} \geq 0\)

-\((\mathbf{u}, t) \in \mathcal{A}\).
-For every feasible \(\mathbf{x}\) (in particular every \(\mathbf{x}\) with \(h_j(\mathbf{x}) = 0\)), the point
+for all \((\mathbf{u}, t) \in \mathcal{A}\).
+For every feasible \(\mathbf{x}\) (in particular every \(\mathbf{x}\)

-\((\mathbf{g}(\mathbf{x}), f(\mathbf{x}))\) lies in \(\mathcal{A}\), so \(\boldsymbol{\lambda}^\top \mathbf{g}(\mathbf{x}) \geq 0\).
-Applying this at Slater's strictly
+so \(\boldsymbol{\lambda}^\top \mathbf{g}(\mathbf{x}) \geq 0\).
+Applying this at Slater's strictly feasible

-feasible point \(\bar{\mathbf{x}}\), for which \(g_i(\bar{\mathbf{x}}) < 0\) for all \(i\),
+point \(\bar{\mathbf{x}}\), for which \(g_i(\bar{\mathbf{x}}) \lt 0\) for all \(i\),

 \[

-\boldsymbol{\lambda}^\top \mathbf{g}(\bar{\mathbf{x}}) \;=\; \sum_i \lambda_i \, g_i(\bar{\mathbf{x}}) \;<\; 0,
+\boldsymbol{\lambda}^\top \mathbf{g}(\bar{\mathbf{x}}) = \sum_i \lambda_i \, g_i(\bar{\mathbf{x}}) \lt 0,

 \]

-since \(\boldsymbol{\lambda} \geq \mathbf{0}\), \(\boldsymbol{\lambda} \neq \mathbf{0}\), and every \(g_i(\bar{\mathbf{x}}) < 0\).
-This strict inequality
+since \(\boldsymbol{\lambda} \geq \mathbf{0}\), \(\boldsymbol{\lambda} \neq \mathbf{0}\), and every

-contradicts \(\boldsymbol{\lambda}^\top \mathbf{g}(\bar{\mathbf{x}}) \geq 0\).
-Hence \(\mu_0 > 0\).
+\(\boldsymbol{\lambda}^\top \mathbf{g}(\bar{\mathbf{x}}) \geq 0\).
+Hence \(\mu_0 \gt 0\).

-Normalizing \(\mu_0 = 1\), the supporting inequality yields \(g(\boldsymbol{\lambda}, \boldsymbol{\nu}) \geq p^*\) for an appropriate
+Normalizing \(\mu_0 = 1\), the supporting inequality yields \(g(\boldsymbol{\lambda}, \boldsymbol{\nu}) \geq p^*\)

-\(\boldsymbol{\nu} \in \mathbb{R}^p\), where the \(\boldsymbol{\nu}\) component is produced by the affine span of the equality
+for an appropriate \(\boldsymbol{\nu} \in \mathbb{R}^p\), where the \(\boldsymbol{\nu}\) component is produced

-affine \(h_j\) separately from nonlinear \(g_i\).
-Combined with weak duality, this gives \(d^* \geq p^*\),
+condition, which treats affine \(h_j\) separately from nonlinear \(g_i\).
+Combined with weak duality, this

-hence \(d^* = p^*\).
+gives \(d^* \geq p^*\), hence \(d^* = p^*\).

-qualifications.
-Non-convex problems may also enjoy strong duality in special cases, but it is the exception
+Non-convex problems may also enjoy strong duality in special cases, but it is the exception rather than the rule.

 When strong duality holds, the dual optimal multipliers \((\boldsymbol{\lambda}^*, \boldsymbol{\nu}^*)\) coincide with the multipliers